ibexa/documentation-developer/docs/content_management/content_management_guide.md

 #### Locations

-When a Content item is created and published, it is assigned a place in the Content Tree, designated by a Location ID.
+When a content item is created and published, it is assigned a place in the Content Tree, designated by a Location ID.
-A single Content item can have more than one Location ID, which means that the same content can be found on different branches of the tree.
+A single content item can have more than one Location ID, which means that the same content can be found on different branches of the tree.
-However, a single location can have only one Content item assigned to it.
+However, a single location can have only one content item assigned to it.

 ![Locations](img/locations.png)

-Locations can be used to control the availability of content items to end users: you can [hide specific locations]([[= user_doc =]]/content_management/content_organization/manage_locations_urls/#hide-locations) of a Content item, while others remain available.
+Locations can be used to control the availability of content items to end users: you can [hide specific locations]([[= user_doc =]]/content_management/content_organization/manage_locations_urls/#hide-locations) of a content item, while others remain available.
-By [swapping locations]([[= user_doc =]]/content_management/content_organization/manage_locations_urls/#swap-locations), you can immediately replace an obsolete version of a Content item with an updated one.
+By [swapping locations]([[= user_doc =]]/content_management/content_organization/manage_locations_urls/#swap-locations), you can immediately replace an obsolete version of a content item with an updated one.

 #### Versions